vanallenlab/moalmanac-db/docs/sop.md

 - `last_updated`, with the last updated time
 - `doi`, `pmid`, and `nct` will be left blank

-The description for guidelines should brief readers on the assertion(s) made in the publication.
-For example,
+The description for guidelines should brief readers on the relationship, following the [NCCN's referencing guidance](https://www.nccn.org/docs/default-source/business-policy/nccn-referencing-guidance.pdf),
-> Translocations predict sensitivity to tyrosine kinase inhibitors such as imatinib, dasatinib, and nilotinib.
-Secondary mutations can cause resistance to these agents.
-Dasatinib or Bosutinib are second-line and subsequent therapies for cytogenetic or hematologic resistance to TKIs.
+> [Generic name (brand name)] is recommended by the National Comprehensive Cancer Network® (NCCN®) as a treatment option for [setting and cancer type]

-The citation for guidelines should follow the [American Medical Association (AMA)](https://mdanderson.libanswers.com/faq/26180) style format:
+The citation for guidelines should follow the [NCCN's referencing guidance](https://www.nccn.org/docs/default-source/business-policy/nccn-referencing-guidance.pdf):
-> {Source}. {Tumor type} (Version {version number}.{year}). {URL}.
-Accessed {month date} {day date}, {year date}.
+> Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Guideline Name V.X.202X. © National Comprehensive Cancer Network, Inc. 202X.
+All rights reserved.
+Accessed Month and Day, Year].
+To view the most recent and complete version of the guideline, go online to NCCN.org.

 For example,
-> National Comprehensive Cancer Network.
-Chronic Myelogenous Leukemia (Version 1.2016). https://www.nccn.org/professionals/physician_gls/pdf/cml.pdf.
-Accessed November 5, 2016.
+> Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Myelodysplastic Syndromes V.2.2023. © National Comprehensive Cancer Network, Inc. 2023.
+All rights reserved.
+Accessed November 2, 2023.
+To view the most recent and complete version of the guideline, go online to NCCN.org.

 [Return to Table of Contents](#table-of-contents)